unageek/inari/README.md

 - **AArch64 (ARM64)**

-  Should be usable, but is not tested continuously.

 When using the Cargo feature `gmp` (see below), target platforms are limited to the ones that are supported by the [`gmp-mpfr-sys`](https://crates.io/crates/gmp-mpfr-sys) crate.
 For example, MSVC is not supported.

 ## Cargo Features